 Independent Medical Education Program Grants

-We may provide financial and product support to third-party educational conferences that further medical and scientific knowledge.
+We may provide financial and/or product support to independent third-party organizations who organize educational, scientific, or policymaking programs that further medical and scientific knowledge.
 We believe that such programs are critical to advancements in the medical community, and we support a wide range of programs at the local, regional and national level.

 We respect the Standards for Commercial Support of Continuing Medical Education as published by the Accreditation Council for Continuing Medical Education (ACCME) and as such will not seek to control the content or management of third-party programs (for example, selection of topics, faculty, and attendees).
 Also, our support of a program will not depend on the program sponsor's selection of particular topics, faculty or attendees.

 Our policies, as well as industry standards embodied in the AdvaMed Code of Ethics on Interactions with Health Care Professionals, limit our ability to pay for certain educational conference costs.
 We do not directly pay for conference costs such as facilities, faculty honoraria and travel expenses – all support is provided to the conference provider to offset overall conference expenses.
 We do not subsidize the costs of travel, lodging or tuition for conference attendees.
 Medical students, fellows and other health care providers in training may periodically be eligible to receive scholarship funds to cover tuition and reasonable travel expenses to attend qualified educational conferences.

 We may provide grants to support the following types of educational programs:

 - Institutional, national, regional or local continuing medical education conferences and professional meetings